We are Match: Lit

 Focusing on the messages of personal connection via inclusivity and empathy in the arts, Match: Lit uses Shakespeare as a vehicle to communicate not only to audiences, but also to students of all ages, and in 2019 proudly launched its diverse offerings of Classes & Workshops.

 OUR HISTORY.
 Match: Lit was conceived in August 2015 and officially came to life in October of that same year with the opening of its inaugural mainstage production of William Shakespeare's Macbeth.
-Since then, they have accumulated four more mainstages (The Taming of the Shrew, Othello, Romeo & Juliet, and As You Like It) alongside several other endeavors.
+Since then, they have accumulated three more mainstages (The Taming of the Shrew, Othello, and Romeo & Juliet) alongside several other endeavors.
 In 2018, their readings became a more present entity in the form of tavern performance with their BARDcore series, which allows Match: Lit to stay in touch with their artist and audience friends throughout the year.